top of page

 6. Margin Expansion Through Centralization

-The average small firm operates with manual processes, siloed teams, and inconsistent overhead costs.
-Through acquisition and centralization, a platform operator can:
+Many small property management firms rely on manual processes, siloed teams, and inconsistent systems.
+Through acquisition and centralization, operators can:

 • Standardize accounting and leasing